TYPICAL DUTCH GIFTS

 His paintings to a large extent symbolize what he was feeling and his subjective reality of the world.
 In contrast to some paintings that do not have any deeper meaning than what is on the canvas, van Gogh’s art was symbolic of his feelings at the time of painting.
 In this respect, they can be classified as autobiographical, and his paintings are only understood in the context of what he intended.

 Van Gogh’s emotionally explicit paintings furthered the development of a new style of painting in modern art called Expressionism, which is “characterized by the use of symbols, bright colors and a style that expresses the artist’s inner feelings about his subject.”
-His work was also characterized by large brush strokes and strong colours; this technique used to distinguish his art from his contemporaries with ever increasing technological advancements for assessment.
+His work was also characterized by large brush strokes and strong colors; this technique used to distinguish his art from his contemporaries with ever-increasing technological advancements for assessment.